404GamerNotFound/Scriptable-Matomo-IOS-Widgets-Stats/README.md

 - Provides a quick summary of today's, yesterday's, this week's, and last week's visitor counts.
 - Focuses on simplicity and ease of understanding.
 - Ideal for a quick glance at recent visitor trends.

+### Script 3: Real-Time Visitor Insights Widget
+- Concentrates on displaying real-time visitor data from Matomo analytics in a dynamic and engaging format.
+- Presents up to eight most recent visitor interactions, including specific details such as visit time, country, number of actions, and more.
+- Offers a comprehensive snapshot of visitor behavior, including device type, operating system, browser type, and IP address.
+- Tailored for users who require immediate, up-to-date insights into website traffic and visitor interactions.
+- The widget's layout is optimized for readability and quick analysis, making it perfect for on-the-go assessments of site activity.

 ## Features
 - Integration with Matomo Analytics for real-time data.